abangfarhan/abangfarhan.github.io/_posts/2017-08-05-first-post.md

 ---
-layout    : post
+layout: post
-title     : Hello World
+title: Hello World
-subtitle  : The First Post on This Blog date      : 2017-08-05 18:28
+subtitle: The First Post on This Blog
-published : false
+published: false
-author    : abangfarhan
-category  : blog
+category: blog
 math: true
-tags      : [others]
+tags: [others]
 ---

 This is the first `post` on this blog.